oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6700_series/6706_size/30_mm_id_37_mm_od_4_mm_depth/part/readme.md

-# Hardware Bearing 6700 Series 6706 Size 30 mm Id 37 mm Od 4 mm Depth
+# Hardware Bearing 6700 Series 6706 Size 30 mm ID 37 mm OD 4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base